agsh/onvif/README.md

 configuration object

 ### GetRecordings(callback)
-*Recordings.* Get all the recordings track availble on the device.
-Only [Onvif Profile G](https://www.onvif.org/profiles/profile-g/) devices provide this features.
+*Recordings.* Get all the recordings tracks available on the device.
+Note: Only [Onvif Profile G](https://www.onvif.org/profiles/profile-g/) devices provide this features.

 ### GetReplayUri(callback)
-*Recordings.* Get the replay stream (usually RTSP) for the provided recording token.
+*Recordings.* Get the replay stream or streams (if using a NVR) - usually RTSP - for the provided recording token/s.

 ### GetRecordingOptions(callback)
 *Recordings.* Get the information of a recording token.
 Needed in order to match a recordingToken with a sourceToken.
 Used with both **GetRecordings** and **GetReplayUri** will allow to retreive recordings from an [Onvif Profile G](https://www.onvif.org/profiles/profile-g/) device.
 Note: not all devices are 100% Onvif G compliant.